beflagrant/chatty/hotwired-experiments.md

 * [Reactive Rails from Bare Bones]()
 * [A Brief Study of Stimulus Reflex]()

-In the post follosing this, we'll look at both of our chosen contenders.
+In the post following this, we'll look at both of our chosen contenders.
 For now, we'll focus on Hotwire by its lonesome.

 Hotwire is an umbrella project that melds [Turbo](https://turbo.hotwire.dev/) and [Stimulus](https://stimulus.hotwire.dev).
 Turbo supersedes [Turbolinks](https://github.com/turbolinks/turbolinks), a long-time Rails standby for accelerating web view rendered on the server side.
 Turbo continues this feature set while adding _Turbo Frames_ and _Turbo Streams_.
 Turbo Frames allow you to create a component with independent functionality, somewhat similar to an `iframe` in concept.
 Turbo Streams provide a communication layer between your service and (among other things) the Turbo Frames using WebSockets or server-sent events (SSE).